arunprsh/no-code-low-code/finserv/tabular/README.md

         * Export as a Python script.
         * Export to SageMaker Feature Store as a notebook.
     ![image](./img/image-44.png)
-    * The exported notebooks are self contained in the repo at this location (https://github.com/arunprsh/no-code-low-code/tree/main/finserv/tabular/loan-default-prediction).
+    * The exported notebooks are self contained in the repo at this [location](https://github.com/arunprsh/no-code-low-code/tree/main/finserv/tabular/loan-default-prediction).

 ## Demo 2: SageMaker Autopilot